netinstructions/100-days-of-angular2/readme.md

 If you want to deploy to producton, you run:

+    git clone 100-days-of-angular2
+    cd 100-days-of-angular2/
+    npm install
     npm run build
     export NODE_ENV=production
     tsc server/*.ts
     forever start ./server/bin/www

-which will serve the newly created files at `dist/` using Express, as well as any backend server side logic.
+which will serve the newly created files at `dist/` using Express, and Node.js/Express also handles backend server side logic.